Devps2003/Chat-with--data/README.md

+Sure, here is the updated README with the additional steps to set up `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in the environment variables:

+---

 # Chat-with-Data

 Welcome to **Chat-with-Data**!
 This project integrates a chatbot with Gmail and a MySQL database, allowing you to interact with your data seamlessly using natural language queries.